Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 2 Januari 2026 22.31.46 UTC
+- WIB: Jumat, 2 Januari 2026 23.37.12 UTC
-- WITA: Jumat, 2 Januari 2026 23.31.46 UTC
+- WITA: Sabtu, 3 Januari 2026 00.37.12 UTC
-- WIT: Sabtu, 3 Januari 2026 00.31.46 UTC
+- WIT: Sabtu, 3 Januari 2026 01.37.12 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: technology
+Kategori: inspirational